 Project Plan:

 As mentioned above, this project starts with data collection.
-Since data is the basis of this project, it is worth spending more time on data collection and preprocessing.
+Since data are the basis of this project, it is worth spending a propor portion of project time on data collection and preprocessing.
 Once the data is processed, re-implementation and algorithm design will be commenced.
 Ideal due of those stages is before the end of autumn semester (or before the start of spring semester).
 In the spring semester, the focus will be experiment, evaluation, improvement and writing paper.
-Such arrangement ensures that the whole project runs in steady at an early stage and reserves enough time for handling contingency.
-The Gantt chart following shows the preliminary schedule of this project, consisting tasks below (note that events such as exams are excluded in this schedule, some tasks will commence in parallel):
+Such arrangement ensures that the whole project runs steadily in the early stage and reserves enough time for handling contingency.
+The Gantt chart following shows the preliminary schedule of this project, consisting of tasks below (note that events such as exams are excluded in this schedule, some tasks will commence in parallel):

 Literature search (3 weeks)